plutonheaven/prx-practical-lab/instructions/chapter_0.md

 Returns:
 - None

+> Hints:
+> - Don't forget to `import matplotlib.pyplot as plt` at the beginning of the module.

 You should test it yourself by plotting the number of GPS satellite broadcasting the C1C signal in the file `data/TLSE00FRA_R_20240010000_01D_30S_MO.csv` for an elevation mask [0,10,20,30,40,50]